personal injury lawyers

 Filing a Lawsuit

-The procedure to follow for filing a claim for an accident that is the direct result of a missing or hidden road sign is simple and straightforward.
+The procedure to follow for filing a claim for a car accident that is the direct result of a missing or hidden road sign is simple and straightforward.
 However, state and local governments are typically immune to civil lawsuits.
 But there are exceptions to this immunity, and these exceptions allow you to file a claim for injury or property damage against the government or its employees.

 To begin the process, you need to file a Notice of Claim formally notifying the government agency of its negligence and liability.
 This notice contains the time, date, and place of the accident among other things.
 If this claim is denied by the government, you can then file a lawsuit in court.